uPortal-Attic/uportal-app-framework/docs/widgets.md

 <widget fname="wiscard-balance"></widget>
 ```

-The only information you **must** know to include the widget for an app is its `fname` attribute.
-If you want to create a
+You **must** know the app's "`fname`" attribute to use this feature.

-new widget to include in your frame app, follow the steps described in [widget documentation][]
+If you want to create a new widget to include in your frame app, follow the steps described in [widget documentation][]
 and then:

 - [Contact your portal development team](mailto:uw-infra@office365.wisc.edu), OR